BradleyCodeU/bradleycodeu.github.io/_apcsa/ch3implementingclasses/ch3car.md

 category: ch3implementingclasses
 title: Ch3 Car
 ---
-Read section 3.8 (pages 110-113) and re-create the Car, CarComponent, and CarViewer classes.

 Directions:

-- copy/paste the starter code for Car, CarComponent, and CarViewer
+- copy/paste the starter code for Car, CarTester, and CarViewer
 - Car class: Complete the two constructors and the setPosition method.
+In the constructors, you will also set carColor to one of the [java.awt.Color constants](https://docs.oracle.com/javase/7/docs/api/java/awt/Color.html).
+For example, Color.BLUE
-- CarComponent class: ADD TWO MORE CARS near the middle of the window using the no-argument constructor and the setPosition method.
+- CarTester class: ADD TWO MORE CARS near the middle of the window using the no-argument constructor and the setPosition method.
 Your final project will have 4 visible car objects.

 Car class:
 ```
 import java.awt.Graphics2D;
 import java.awt.Rectangle;
+import java.awt.Color;
 import java.awt.geom.Ellipse2D;
 import java.awt.geom.Line2D;
 import java.awt.geom.Point2D;